weixsong/min-char-rnn/README.md

 In the output layer, softmax is used to compute the character probability distribution, then we could sample the next character according previous input.

+## Training data
+This model use the characters in input.txt file, use current character and next character as a training data pair.
+Each character is represented by one hot vector, target value means which character we expected given current character.

+For example:
+in input file, we read in "hello", then 'h' and 'e' will be used as a training pair, and will be encoded into vectors.
+Let's assume that we only have 4 characters in our vocab, ('h','e','l','o'), then 'h' will be encoded to [1,0,0,0]<sup>T</sup>, 'e' will be encoded to [0,1,0,0]<sup>T</sup>

+## Input Layer
+Input layer size is V, then input value is a V * 1 one hot vector.

+##